Ruby-Hot-Chili-Peppers/MightyPawn/README.md

 *4. Merge into Master branch*
 * Once code is reviewed on GitHub and looks good, another dev member will merge code into master branch
-* Move card into "Testing" block on Trello and add "Pending manual testing" label
-* Code will be tested locally under master branch by other dev members(add comment on Trello to indicate test works)
-* If code works then deploy to heroku locally and move card to "Complete" block
+* Then deploy to heroku locally and move card to "Complete" block
-* If code doesn't work then label card "Changes requested" and move back to "In progress"